-"And looking at my beautiful ring."
-She stretches out her hand and waggles her fingers.
-The diamond in her engagement ring captures the light and throws tiny rainbows across my old movie and kick-boxing posters on the walls.
+"And looking at my beautiful engagement ring."
+She stretches out her hand and wiggles her fingers.
+The diamond captures the light and throws tiny rainbows across my old movie and kickboxing posters on the walls.

-"Ooh...!" she coos.

-"It's a sign," I murmur.
+"Ooh!" she coos.
+"It's a sign."

 A good sign, Grey.
+Hopefully.